 - 1 batch enchilada sauce, divided

-- 4 cups shredded cheese (cheddar and Monterrey Jack work well), divided
+- 4 cups shredded cheese, divided (I tried cheddar and Monterrey Jack)

 - flour tortillas

-3. Cover with aluminum foil and bake in preheated oven for 20 minutes.
-Remove foil and continue to bake until bubbly and cheese begins to brown, 5-10 minutes more.
+- Cover with aluminum foil and bake in preheated oven for 20 minutes.
+Remove foil and continue to bake until bubbly and cheese begin to brown, 5-10 minutes more.
 Cool slightly before serving.